 I don't believe there ever was a person named Jesus.
 There was, however, a man named Yeshua.
 A thousand years after Yeshua died, the first hand-written English translations of the New Testament used the letter “J” to represent the Hebrew sound for “Yod” .
 Then, in the 400 years after Gutenberg printed his first bible, the entire English language went through “The Great Vowel Shift”, and the vowel “Y” lost its Hebrew roots and sound wise became the consonant “J”.
 A few more linguistic adjustments and “Yod-shu-ru” became “Gee-zuhs” Back in the first century one in every ten males in Yehudah (Judea) was named Yeshua.
-But there wasn't anybody named Jesus.
-However, for convenience we'll keep calling him that.
+And there wasn't anybody named Jesus.
+But for convenience we'll keep calling him that.

-In his book “Antiquities”, Josephus says that in the spring of 62, Ananus was named the new high priest of the Jerusilam Temple.
+In his book “Antiquities”, Josephus says that in the spring of 62, Ananus was named the new high priest of the Temple.
 Josephus describes him as “rash”, but then Josephus knew it was better to blame the Jewish priests for destruction of their temple, rather than the Romans, who had actually knocked it down.
 But what he says Ananus did, was logical.
-Seeking to quickly silence those calling for a suicidal Jewish uprising, Ananus ordered the arrest of James, “the brother of Jesus, who was called Christ...”
+Seeking to quickly establish his authority and silence those calling for a suicidal Jewish uprising, Ananus ordered the arrest of James, “the brother of Jesus, who was called Christ...”
 Josephus says James was tried, found guilty of heresy and stoned to death.

 There seems no reason to think Jesus was not crucified.
 Lots of people were crucified by the Babylonians, the Egyptians, the Assyrians, the Persians, the Greeks, the Carthaginians, even Judea had been nailing people onto wood long before the Romans took up the practice.
 When the Persian king Darius I captured Babylon in 519 B.C., he claimed to have crucified 3,000 people.
 But the Romans got it really organized.
 After the slave army of Spartacus was defeated in 71 B.C., Crassus crucified 6,000 captives along the 120 miles of the Appian Way between Rome and Capua.
 So the Romans crucifying Jesus would have been as common-place as Texas executing a random African-American.
 What made the execution of Jesus special, according to Christians, was that three days later Jesus rose from the dead.
 Of course that was not unheard of either.